Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: EXPERIMENTS

+We investigate the effect of EVLM $\Omega$ under different data distributions.
+Specifically, we consider four text-image settings: $\mathcal{S}_1$ (training text + training image), $\mathcal{S}_2$ (training text + test image), $\mathcal{S}_3$ (test text + training image), and $\mathcal{S}_4$ (test text + test image).
 As shown in~\cref{fig:evaluation_performance}, by sequentially using $\mathcal{S}_1 \rightarrow \mathcal{S}_4$ in two different epoch modes, the evaluation data distribution shifts from in-domain data to both in-domain and cross-domain data, and then to cross-domain data.
 As a result, both of the average performances of $\Omega$ show a declining trend, indicating that $\Omega$'s performance drops when exposed to unseen images and unseen text instructions.
 Furthermore, the performance decline from $\mathcal{S}_2$ to $\mathcal{S}_3$ suggests that unseen text data has a more negative impact on performance.

-Additionally, we further explore the effect of test images from different camera devices on the performance of $\Omega$, as illustrated in~\cref{tab:camera_evaluation}.
-It can be observed that $\Omega$ performs best on the test set when using the same device of collecting the backdoor training images.
-However, as the camera device changes, $\Omega$'s average performance declines, which limits the performance of the vanilla scheme in the physical world.

-Building upon the above results, we attribute the lower average physical-world performance of vanilla RBA, as seen in~\cref{tab:main-results}, to the limited generalization ability of $\Omega$ for unseen image-text data and cross-camera captured images.
+We further explore the effect of test images from different cameras on the performance of $\Omega$, as seen in~\cref{tab:camera_evaluation}.
+It can be observed that $\Omega$ performs best on the test set when using the same device of collecting the training images.
+As the device changes, $\Omega$'s performance declines.
+Building upon these, we attribute the lower physical performance of vanilla attack to the limited generalization ability of $\Omega$ for unseen image-text data and cross-camera captured images.

-\subsubsection{Evaluation of Varying Camera Angels}
+\subsection{Evaluation of Varying Camera Angels}

-To clarify physical-world environmental impacts on proposed TrojanRobot attack, we test images captured at 0$\sim$75° angles between the camera and object plane to evaluate the impact on EVLM's performance in the vanilla attack scheme.

-As seen in~\cref{tab:angle}, larger camera angles (relative to the plane) lead to decreasing PTA, reflecting weakening TrojanRobot attack performance.
+We test images captured at 0$\sim$75° angles between the camera and object plane to evaluate the impact on EVLM's performance in the vanilla scheme.
+As seen in~\cref{tab:angle}, larger camera angles (relative to the plane) lead to decreasing PTA, reflecting weakening \texttt{TrojanRobot} performance.
 This is because as the angle increases, the trigger object captured by the camera becomes distorted, gradually deviating from its original visual representation, leading to a decrease in EVLM $\Omega$'s trigger recognition accuracy and a corresponding decline in PTA.
-The reason CTA is not affected is that the images do not contain the trigger object, and thus, deformations of other objects do not influence the $\Omega$'s recognition accuracy.
+The reason CTA is not affected is that the images do not contain the trigger object, and thus, deformations of other objects do not influence the $\Omega$'s performance.

-\subsubsection{Outlier Analysis of TrojanRobot}
+\subsection{Outlier Analysis of TrojanRobot}